-The container must fire an event for every injection point of every Java EE component class supporting injection that may be instantiated by the container at runtime, including every managed bean declared using @ManagedBean, EJB session or message-driven bean, bean, interceptor or decorator.
+The container must fire an event for every injection point of every bean, interceptor or decorator.

-The event object must be of type javax.enterprise.inject.spi.ProcessInjectionPoint<T, x> where T is the managed bean class, session bean class or Java EE component class supporting injection, and x is the declared type of the injection point.
+The event object must be of type javax.enterprise.inject.spi.ProcessInjectionPoint<T, X> where T is the bean class, and X is the declared type of the injection point.